• North Queensland Region

 Timing

-Reconstruction works commenced in late 2024 and are expected to be completed in mid-June 2026, weather and site conditions permitting
+Reconstruction works commenced in 2024 and are expected to be completed by late 2026, subject to weather conditions, site accessibility, and contractor availability.
+Some works may take longer due to the severity of the damage.

 Status